audrasjb/simple-site-map-page/README.txt

 === Simple Site Map Page ===
 Contributors: audrasjb,whodunitagency
-Tags: site map, site map page, html site map, plan du site, plan de site, html, map, site, sitemap, page Requires at least: 4.5
+Tags: site map, site map page, html site map, plan du site, plan de site, html, map, site, sitemap, menu Requires at least: 4.5
 Tested up to: 4.7.2
 Stable tag: 1.0
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Build your HTML site map page easily.
+Build your HTML site map page easily with WordPress native menus.

 == Description ==

 Simple Site Map Page can be used to build a HTML site map page easily.

-It uses WordPress native menus so you can customize your site map yourself.
+It uses WordPress native menus manager so you can customize your site map yourself, and it’s translation ready (Polylang, WPML and others).

+Native WP menu manager is good to choose exactly what can be displayed or not in the site map, e.g if you want to prevent visitors to access private parts of your website.

 **Credits** :